CubOfJudahsLion/tm-ghci/README.md

 which takes care of compiling and installing the plug-in in the appropriate directory (`$TEXMACS_HOME_PATH/plugins`.)

-While this should be sufficient, this software is still in alpha phase.
+While this should be sufficient, this software is still in beta phase.
 Please report any mishaps to the email address below.

 ## Features and Limitations

-The primary function of the plugin is to execute input (originating from TeXmacs) in GHCi and pass the results back.
-TeXmacs uses this to provide not just a better-typeset REPL, but some interesting features such as background evaluation, expression cells and even spreadsheets built out Haskell expressions and GHCi commands.
+The primary function of the plugin is to pass TeXmacs's input to GHCi and then report back.
+That's it.
+However, that's enough for TeXmacs to do plenty, beyond providing just a better-typeset REPL: background evaluation, referrable expression cells -- even spreadsheets built out of Haskell/GHCi expressions.

 For this version, I decided to add all of the functionality I'd want if I were to get serious about writing and documenting an extensive Haskell project.
-A few new features have been added: project awareness (i.e., it will run a REPL using project assets), tab-completion, importing syntax-highlighted Haskell code and making Haskell/GHCi a _scripting_ language.
+These new features will be added: project awareness (i.e., tm-ghci will run a Cabal or Stack REPL using project assets), tab-completion, importing syntax-highlighted Haskell code and making Haskell/GHCi a _scripting_ language.

-Those new features required extensive code reorganization: tm-ghci is no longer a single-file project -- or a demonstration of how simple it is to implement a TeXmacs plug-in in Haskell.
-Nevertheless I'm hoping proper module organization will still convey that impression for each individual feature.
+Those new features imply some refactoring.
+The minimalistically didactical single-file project simply  _has_ to go away.
+Nevertheless I'm hoping proper module organization will still convey that impression for each individual feature, as the features are, in my opinion, worth having.

 `tm_ghci` is _beta_-stage software.
 It's only been tested in Windows 10 and Arch Linux.
 I don't own a MacOS system, so I'm unable to provide the